mnov88/gdpred/content/Articles/Article 70.md

 ---
 title: "Article 70"
  subtitle: "Tasks of the Board"
 tags:
   - article
+type: "article"
 ---
 ## Tasks of the Board